 Conceived, filmed & scored by Grace Villamil

-With support from Mindy Solis (artist) & Eugene Lew, Director of Sound & Music Technology, UPenn.
+With support by: Eugene Lew, Director of Sound & Music Technology, UPenn & Mindy Solis, artist.